unfoldingWord/uw-content-validation/src/demos/file-check/README.md

 <!-- ## Component Description

-This component takes a file as input, pre-processes the string, and finally counts all the words.
+This demonstration takes a file as input, pre-processes the string, and finally counts all the words.
 Review the source code for all the pre-processing that is performed for each format.

-This component also supports an optional format property.
+This demonstration also supports an optional format property.
 The default is `markdown`.
 As of this writing, supported formats are:

 - `markdown`